atiumcache/PF_forecast/README.md

 For each location, we run the particle filter `particle_filter.py` on the state-level data.
 This outputs an inferred transmission rate `β`.

 ### Forecasting
-The `prog3_cpt-PLT-prd_v0-4.R` script uses trend forecasting to predict the transmission rate `β` up to 28 days into the future.
+The `beta_trend_forecast.R` script uses trend forecasting to predict the transmission rate `β` up to 28 days into the future.

 Then, `LSODA_forecast.py` uses the predicted `β` to forecast hospitalization rates 28 days into the future.